Help Center

 How do I connect to the VPN from a remote server

-If you attempt to connect to the VPN from a server that you are remotely connected to, you will loose the connection to the server as soon as the VPN connects.
+If you attempt to connect to the VPN from a server that you are remotely connected to, you will lose the connection to the server as soon as the VPN connects.
 This is because the VPN server pushes a new default route that sends the return traffic through the VPN.
 To prevent this, you’ll need to edit the OpenVPN config file for the server you are connecting to and add the line below:

 route A.B.C.D 255.255.255.255 net_gateway